ryanmiao/ryanmiao.github.com/source/_posts/2014-09-17-construct-virtualization-on-rhel6u5.markdown

 ---

 RHEL6u5 is stable distro for building a somewhat server.
-And if you also like traditional SysV instead of systemD, this article give you a guide to construct virtualization from source on RHEL6u5.
+And if you also like traditional SysV instead of systemD, this articles give you a guide to construct virtualization from source on RHEL6u5.

 ####Prerequisite

-source code of kernel, qemu and libvirt
+source code of kernel, qemu, libvirt, libiscsi, libnfs and libusb.

 libiscsi: 1.11.0-9-g20b4f9a
 libnfs:   libnfs-1.9.4-6-gea283cd